 Quick tip: Use a Gantt chart to see your project schedule broken down by tasks and milestones.
 A Gantt chart is a horizontal bar chart that illustrates the timeline of a project, program, or work.
 This type of chart can help you assess how long a project will take and show you dependencies between tasks.

 Every project depends on resources—things like time, money, or project team member availability.
 Resource management is a critical part of the project control process because it is your team’s chance to effectively control costs and monitor your available time and materials.
 Cost estimating and resource planning during project initiation can also help you stay within budget.

 Not only do you need a clear sense of what resources are available when the project begins, you also need a way to keep track of costs and resources as the project goes on.
 If a part of the project goes over budget, or a team member is no longer available when you thought they would be, proactive project controls can help you quickly identify an alternative.

 Quick tip: Try calculating cost variance to analyze whether you’re performing at the right rate to stay within your means.
 To determine your cost variance, subtract actual cost from earned value.
 Earned value is the amount of a task actually completed.
 Actual cost is the amount of money that has been spent for the work already done.
-The formula to calculate cost variance is CV = EV – AC.Read: New to cost management?
-Start here.
+The formula to calculate cost variance is CV = EV – AC.Read: Cost variance formula: Keeping projects on a budget

 Project risk management is a crucial project control to proactively identify and prevent risks from derailing your project.
 The best way to do this is with a risk register, where you rank potential risks by priority and assess how to manage them accordingly.